piyz/kotlin-tasks/README.md

 Implement the property 'foo' so that it produced a different value on each access.
 Note that you can modify the code outside the 'foo' getter (e.g. add additional imports or properties).

+**task11**

+Without modifying the class 'A' complete the code in 'main' so that an exception UninitializedPropertyAccessException was thrown.
+Then fix the newly added code in 'main' so that no exception was thrown.